NorthIsUp/enhanced-dash-mcp/docs/server_usage.md

 Just run the script directly and the server will wire itself to STDIO.
 Press `Ctrl+C` to stop the server gracefully; the program handles `KeyboardInterrupt` without printing a stack trace.
-Version 1.2.1 adds a startup log message and fixes an issue where the server could hang during startup when interrupted.
+Version 1.2.2 adds startup and shutdown log messages and fixes an issue where the server could hang during startup when interrupted.
 Both `KeyboardInterrupt` and internal cancellations use the same `_cancel_task` helper to ensure consistent cleanup.